 - Dragon fruit powder for pink

-Making your own DIY bath bombs is a great way to know exactly what’s going into your body, and the water/environment.
+Making your own homemade bath bombs is a great way to know exactly what’s going into your body, and the water/environment.

 These bath bombs are made from Epsom salts or sea salt (you choose), baking soda (which is alkalising), citric acid (which makes it fizz), an oil (to help nourish your skin), and your choice of essential oils and natural colourants to add colour and fragrance!

 If you’d like your bath bombs to look fancier, you can use these metal round moulds which will shape them into the traditional round bath bombs (similar to the ones you find at the store).

 My simple go-to for bath bomb moulds is a muffin tin.
 I place the mixture into the muffin moulds, press it down with my hands to ensure it’s packed in tightly, then let them set.
 It works wonders and saves on purchasing fancy equipment.

 Before we get started in learning how to make these all-natural bath bombs – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 Relax in a warm bath with your very own homemade bath bombs!

 - 1 cup Epsom salt or sea salt